sait-its/sait-its.github.io/cprg-217/unit-07-slides.md

 #### Creating a Socket - Server

-- First, the web server creates a "server socket":
+- First, the web server creates a "server socket" using the given address family, socket type:

 ```python
 # create an INET, STREAMing socket